valch85/docker/wordpress-ansible/README.md

 - put fullchain.pem & privkey.pem to wordpress-data/nginx/ssl
 - rename ansible/template/blog_ssl.js to blog.js with replacement

-To use with backupt data
+To use with backup data
 ------------------------
-- copy db data to the wordpress-data/db-data
+- copy DB data to the wordpress-data/db-data
-- copy wordpress data to the wordpress-data/wordpress
+- copy Wordpress data to the wordpress-data/wordpress